leta199/Simulation-Inverse-Transform/README.md

 # Simulation-Inverse-Transform
 Inverse transformation is a method of simulation that allows sampling from an invertible function to generate data from said function.
 This has various applications such as taking said data to compute expceted  values, variance, satdnard devaition etc.
+We will use both Monte Carlo and Inverse transform to approximate the area of a circle of radius r with area Y.

 This project will cover: